 2. Don’t accept a package if it is significantly smaller or lighter than the product dimensions and shipping weight which could be found on Amazon.
 A luggage scale can be helpful when you pick up or receive the package.

-5. Buy products on more reliable retailers like Target, Amazon or Walmart.
+5. Buy products from more reliable retailers like Target, Amazon or Walmart.
 The price could be a little more expensive but they have much better customer service.
 You can save some money on eBay for a few items but you will lose a lot more time and money if just one of them is a fraud.

 Have you ever received an empty package when buying online?
 We’d love to know how you dealt with it.